31 Xian2 咸

 Commentary on the image: There exists a marsh on the mountain, Xian.
 A gentleman, in accordance with this, accepts others humbly.

-The mountain provides the marsh with an environment in which to form.
+The summit of mountain sinks providing the marsh with an environment in which to form.
 In return, the marsh provides the mountain with various forms of life.
-A gentleman behaves like the mountain, lenient and humble in accepting others, i.e. by means of mental inspiration.
+A gentleman should behave like the mountain (and the saint as well), humble and lenient in accepting others.
+Through mental inspiration they interact with each other.

 Telepathy (or influence) occurs after Qi starts circling, i.e. masculinity and femininity are communicating with each other.
 Things will progress smoothly after Qi is freely circling.
 It is advantageous to persist in maintaining telepathy (or influence), i.e. open communication.
 It is auspicious to marry the woman with whom one shares telepathy, signifying that it will bring good fortune once what is being developed materialises.